credativ/plutono/ISSUE_TRIAGE.md

 #### Accessibility issues

-This is a mix between a bug report and enhancement request but focused on accessibility issues to help make Grafana improve keyboard navigation, screen-reader support and being accessible to everyone.
+This is a mix between a bug report and enhancement request but focused on accessibility issues to help make Plutono improve keyboard navigation, screen-reader support and being accessible to everyone.
 The report should include relevant WCAG criteria, if applicable.

 #### Support requests